craterdeo/Fire_Detection_CNN/README.md

 ![image](https://user-images.githubusercontent.com/81915404/162586381-cc4d9315-fe44-45c4-85f7-2081e2e904a7.png)

 Next, we need to install the required dependencies (python libraries) to be able to implement our code.
 In this code, we are making use of Tensorflow Library .
+We will also use numpy to create arrays of images and os to refer our directory thorugh code.

-To install this on VS code, go to the terminal and enter the following command:
+To install these on VS code, go to the terminal and enter the following commands:

     pip install tensorflow
+    pip install numpy
+    pip install os

 ## Downloading the Required Files:
 The files block of the repository contains three files `fire_detection.ipynb` , `fire_detection.txt` and `fire_detection.py`.